 The College has an agreement with a manufacturer to abate all property taxes in excess of the manufacturer's aggregate 2014 base property taxes (\$51,209) with all taxing bodies.
 The property consists of 3.10 acres and contains an approximately 43,928 square foot building.
 If at any time during the abatement term the sum of the 2014 base property taxes for all taxing bodies is less than \$51,209, there shall be no property tax abatement required by any taxing body for that year.
 The 2014 base property tax amount refers to the existing tax bills prior to the new capital investment and reoccupation of a previously vacant building on the property.
 Each taxing body agrees to abate their portion of the real estate taxes levied against the property for a ten-year term commencing with the 2016 property tax bill payable in 2017 through the 2025 property tax bill payable in 2026.
 The maximum cumulative total property tax abatement levied against the property shall not exceed \$314,270.
-As of June 30, 2020 and 2019, \$710 and \$728, respectively, have been paid or accrued under this agreement.
+As of June 30, 2021 and 2020, the cumulative amount that has been paid or accrued under this agreement was \$2,122 and \$1,438, respectively.